miso-lims/walkthroughs/_includes/libraries-trouble.md

 ## How can I delete a pool?
 Pools can be deleted from the Pools list page by selecting the pools and clicking _Delete_.
 A pool cannot be deleted if it has been added to any partitions.
-Any associated orders will be deleted along with a pool.
+Any associated sequencing orders will be deleted along with a pool.
 Only the pool's creator or an admin can delete a pool.
 Deleted items are listed on the Deletions list page.
 Deleting a pool is permanent and cannot be undone.

-## How can I delete an order?
+## How can I delete a sequencing order?
-Orders can be deleted from the Edit Pool page by selecting the orders and clicking _Delete_.
+Sequencing orders can be deleted from the Edit Pool page by selecting the orders and clicking _Delete_.
 Deleted items are listed on the Deletions list page.
-Deleting an order is permanent and cannot be undone.
+Deleting a sequencing order is permanent and cannot be undone.